Where do I vote?

 How do I vote?

-Jefferson County uses a touch screen voting system.
+Jefferson County uses a digital scan voting system.
+You will vote on a paper ballot then feed the ballot into a scanner.
 If you have not used this type of system before, an election official will answer any questions you might have when you go to vote.

 May a voter receive assistance in voting?